wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 {TODO (WK): DHCPv6 uses "DHCP Unique Identifier (DUID)" to identify clients.
 This doesn't really meet our design goal of "what IP does the printer have?!".
 One of the DUID types is "DUID Based on Link-layer Address (DUID-LL)", but this is "any one network interface(s)" - this is probably good enough for the inventory use case, but still not ideal}

 After receiving this ADDR-REG-NOTIFICATION message, the address registration server MUST register the binding between the provided Client Identifier and IPv6 address.
-If the DHCPv6 server does not support the address registration function, it MUST silently drop the message.
+If the DHCPv6 server does not support the address registration function, it MUST drop the message (and may log the event).

 ## Registration Expiry and Refresh